On This Page:

 Disadvantaged Business Enterprise Program

 The BART Disadvantaged Business Enterprise (DBE) requirements comply with Federal Law contained in 49CFR Part 26.
-The procedures contained in the DBE Program assure that the Oakland Airport Connector (OAC) Contract is administered without discrimination on the basis of race, color, sex or national origin and that DBEs have an equal opportunity to compete for and participate in the OAC Contract.
+The procedures contained in the DBE Program assure that the BART to OAK Contract is administered without discrimination on the basis of race, color, sex or national origin and that DBEs have an equal opportunity to compete for and participate in the BART to OAK Contract.

-The OAC Contract process recognizes that at the time of bid on a design-build project, the contractor has not yet fully completed design so the methods of construction and quantities of materials are not yet known and construction subcontracts cannot yet be fully committed.
-Therefore the OAC Contract allowed for a two-phase DBE commitment to allow for both the design development and construction periods.
-The OAC contractor completed a Construction Commitment form indicating their DBE commitments for each category of work.
+The BART to OAK Contract process recognizes that at the time of bid on a design-build project, the contractor has not yet fully completed design so the methods of construction and quantities of materials are not yet known and construction subcontracts cannot yet be fully committed.
+Therefore the BART to OAK Contract allowed for a two-phase DBE commitment to allow for both the design development and construction periods.
+The BART to OAK contractor completed a Construction Commitment form indicating their DBE commitments for each category of work.

 Operations and Maintenance Contract

-Following completion of the OAC Contract, currently scheduled for mid-2014, a 20-year operations and maintenance (O&M) contract will begin with Doppelmayr Cable Car (DCC), the system supplier.
+Following completion of the BART to OAK Contract, currently scheduled for mid-2014, a 20-year operations and maintenance (O&M) contract will begin with Doppelmayr Cable Car (DCC), the system supplier.
 In its proposal, DCC listed Acumen Building Enterprise, Inc., an Oakland-based DBE engineering firm, as a subcontractor.
-DCC has indicated that Acumen will employ approximately 25 workers to operate and maintain the OAC for the next 20 years.
+DCC has indicated that Acumen will employ approximately 25 workers to operate and maintain the BART to OAK for the next 20 years.

 Project Stabilization Agreement

-BART has entered into an OAC Project Stabilization Agreement (PSA) which covers all on-site construction work on the project.
+BART has entered into a BART to OAK Project Stabilization Agreement (PSA) which covers all on-site construction work on the project.
 The PSA is not intended to duplicate the DBE Program and does not contain race or gender based hiring goals.
 Rather, the PSA is a local hiring program to enhance and encourage employment opportunities for all residents of Alameda, Contra Costa, San Francisco and San Mateo counties, defined as “Local Area Residents,” and specifically residents of the City of Oakland, which is defined as the “Project Local Impact Area.”

 The PSA aims to enable an effective pathway for individuals into the construction industry and into union apprenticeship programs.
 As part of the PSA, the following local hiring goals have been established for hiring and retaining Local Area Residents and Oakland residents: